lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 In order to ensure fresh keys, the key generation functions MUST be executed for both component algorithms.
 Compliant parties MUST NOT use, import or export component keys that are used in other contexts, combinations, or by themselves as keys for standalone algorithm use.
 For more details on the security considerations around key reuse, see {{sec-cons-key-reuse}}.

 Note that this keygen routine outputs a serialized composite key, which contains only the ML-KEM seed.
-Implementations should feel free to modify this routine to additionally output the expanded `mlkemSK` or to make free use of `ML-KEM.KeyGen(mldsaSeed)` as needed to expand the ML-KEM seed into an expanded key prior to performing a decapsulation operation.
+Implementations should feel free to modify this routine to additionally output the expanded `mlkemSK` or to make free use of `ML-KEM.KeyGen(mlkemSeed)` as needed to expand the ML-KEM seed into an expanded key prior to performing a decapsulation operation.

 Variations in the keygen process above and decapsulation processes below to accommodate particular private key storage mechanisms or alternate interfaces to the underlying cryptographic modules are considered to be conformant to this specification so long as they produce the same output and error handling.